SiLVR: Scalable Lidar-Visual Radiance Field Reconstruction with Uncertainty Quantification: Method

 To divide the whole map into smaller manageable areas, we partition the entire trajectory into shorter trajectories, which we define as submaps.
 The submaps are clustered considering image visibility rather than using space partitioning or distance-based clustering~\cite{tao2024silvr}.
 The goal is to exclude an image from a submap if it does not contribute to the submap reconstruction---for example, if the scene observed is not visible from the other images in the submap.

 We formulate the clustering problem as a graph partitioning problem, where each node is an image, and the edges between the nodes are weighted by a similarity score.
 We measure the similarity between two images using a co-visibility metric.
 Two images are co-visible if some feature points on one image can be viewed from the other image.
 Specifically, the co-visibility metric for an image pair is computed as the number of visual feature points computed by COLMAP that appear in both images.
-After constructing the graph, we use the Normalised Cuts algorithm~\cite{shi2000normalized} to obtain a partitioning which minimally breaks edges, i.e. to remove the link between unrelated nodes.
+After constructing the graph, we use the Normalised Cuts algorithm~\cite{shi2000normalized} to obtain a partitioning which minimally breaks edges; i.e., to remove the link between unrelated nodes.
 In practice, this means that images that are co-visible are grouped together, and image pairs that have less visual overlap are identified as the submap boundary.

 Once we divide the full map into submaps as a set of clustered images, we independently train each NeRF submap.
 After training, we compute the epistemic uncertainty of the reconstruction.
-We can export a point cloud by rendering colour and depth using the training data rays, and we filter points that have high uncertainty.
+We can export a point cloud by rendering colour and depth using the training data rays, and we filter out points that have high uncertainty.
+Rendering at the submap intersections can be obtained by combining two submap renderings in the image space where the weights are determined based on the distances to the neighbouring submap, following Block-NeRF~\cite{tancik2022block}.